owolabioromidayo/owolabioromidayo.github.io/about.md

 <b>Currently: </b>
 * Writing high performance code for bioinformatics analysis.
 * Writing a weird database storage engine from scratch in Rust.
-* Learning graphics and writing a rigid body simulator from scratch using C++/OpenGL.

 ***